delilahaguilar/Unit-1-Asphalt-Art-Project/README.md

 ## Output:
 Outcome of my project   [
-   sketch / Final image here >
+   sketch / Final image here

 ## Reflection

 1. Describe your project.

    -My project was an attempt at creating a checkered pink and white flag.

 2. What are two things about your project that you are proud of?

-   - One thing I'm proud of is for the most part being able to code the FlagPainter.Java.
-I think there's more room for improvement because I struggled trying to correct the code.
+   - Two things that I am proud of is crrating the framPainter.java and CheckerPainter.java.
+I'm also proud of improving my code and fixing the pattern.

 3. Describe something you would improve or do differently if you had an opportunity to change something about your project.

    - If I had the opportunity to change something about my project I would resolve the pattern issue and make it the full size.
 Along with maybe having a frame painter.
+Improved: To improve my code, I made the checkered flag full size and added a Frame painter.